ivangeorgiev/py-fixture/README.md

 * `fixture` decorator to mark function as fixture factory
 * *Fixture Scope* - unit of work for fixture value evaluation
+* *Fixture Context* - Fixture Scope is also a context manager
 * *Value Cache* - Fixture value is evaluated only once per scope
 * *Fixture Factory Argument Replacement* - Invoke fixture factory with replaced arguments
 * *Generator Fixture* - Generator function could be used as fixture factory